-The project is categorically exempt from the provisions of CEQA pursuant to CEQA Guidelines Section 15301 for the permitting and/or minor alteration of Existing Facilities, involving negligible or no expansion of the existing use.
+The project is categorically exempt from the provisions of CEQA pursuant to CEQA Guidelines Section 15301 for the permitting and/or minor alteration of Existing Facilities involving negligible or no expansion of the existing use.
 This project site contains an existing building that has been used for commercial activities and the application does not propose an increase in floor area or otherwise expand the prior commercial use.
-The project is consistent with the applicable General Plan land use designation and policies as well as with the applicable zoning designation and regulations.
+The proposed us is consistent with the applicable General Plan designation and all applicable General Plan policies as well as with the applicable zoning designation and regulations.